A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Statistical Models

 A \emph{statistical model} is defined as a collection of random variables (RVs) $\{ X_{1}, \dots, X_{n} \}$, where each RV assumes values from a finite set $\cal X$.
 (Frequently, $X_{1}, \dots, X_{n}$ are called spins.)
 With each configuration $x\in {\cal X}^{n}$ we associate an energy level $E(x)$ such that the joint distribution of the RVs is the Boltzmann distribution

 where $Z$ is the partition function defined as

 where $\beta\defeq \frac{1}{kT}$ is the inverse temperature, and where $k$ and $T$ are, respectively, the Boltzmann constant and the temperature.

 At first sight, $Z$ is ``only'' a temperature-dependent normalization constant that appears in~\eqref{eq:boltzmann:distribution:1}.
-However, the way $Z$ changes with temperature $T$ (and possibly with other parameters like pressure) tells a lot about how macroscopic properties of a system change with changing temperature.
+However, the way $Z$ changes with temperature $T$ (and more generally with other parameters like pressure) tells a lot about how macroscopic properties of a system change with changing temperature.
 In particular, in the limit $n \to \infty$ (the so-called thermodynamic limit), $Z$ or its derivatives might exhibit discontinuities, thereby delineating phase transitions~\cite{baxter:exactly}.

-In the following, we will consider $Z$ for a fixed temperature $T$ and therefore call it the partition sum instead of partition function.
-Note that the partition sum not only appears in statistical physics in the study of macroscopic properties induced by the microscopic properties, but, among other areas, also in the following fundamental problems: \begin{itemize}
+Note that the partition function not only appears in statistical physics in the study of macroscopic properties induced by the microscopic properties, but, among other areas, also in the following fundamental problems: \begin{itemize}

 \item the capacity of a constrained channel in information theory (see, e.g., \cite{kato-zeger:capacity}),

 \item the number of graph (vertex) colorings in graph theory (see, e.g., \cite{whitney:coloring}),